sktime/enhancement-proposals/steps/08_supervised_multivariate_forecasting_api/step.md

 ## API design

-Sktime currently has the capabilities for forecasting in univariate timeseries.
+sktime currently has the capabilities for forecasting in univariate time series.
 The multivariate (or vector) forecasting design should be concordant with the previous API for univariate time series.
 In particular:

 - "apply forecaster by row" should be close to the forecasting interface
 - "forecast one time point" should be  close to the supervised time series regression interface

+### Module
+We propose to create a new module `sktime/multivariate_forecasting`.

+### Data container
-There are some issues with multivariate data, the univariate API uses pd.Series objects, but those are meant to represent one dimensional ndarray objects (https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html).
-Therefore there are 2 options
+There are some issues with multivariate data, the univariate API uses `pd.Series` objects, but those are meant to represent one dimensional ndarray objects (https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html).

-- a) Use pandas dataframes where columns indicate features

-- b) Use pandas series created with tuples

-#### a) pandas dataframes where columns indicate features
+We propose to use a `pd.DataFrame` with rows representing time points and columns representing variables for the multivariate target variable.
+This is how we currently represent multivariate series (e.g. in the `SeriesToSeriesTransformer`).

+Adding another representation will further complicate interoperability of our existing functionality and increase complexity for users.

+**Example:**

 A sensible way to store multiple features is to use a dataframe, as the following example suggests